-Behavioral interventions for prevention and treatment are an important part of the fight against drug abuse and related conditions such as HIV/AIDS and Hepatitis C. They are also important in many other areas such as smoking cessation, weight management, and cancer.
+Behavioral and biobehavioral interventions for prevention and treatment are an important part of the fight against drug abuse and related conditions such as HIV/AIDS and Hepatitis C. They are also important in many other areas such as smoking cessation, weight management, and cancer.
 Among the challenges faced by scientists is how to optimize these interventions in order to achieve the greatest public health benefits.

 The Multiphase Optimization Strategy (MOST)